 Maybe your parents kept that old lunch box of yours and gave it back to you.
 You might want to do a quick search on what that lunch box is worth.
 Turns out the vintage market for lunch boxes remains strong and yours could be worth some money.
-If you have children now, you’ll want to check out this insulated lunch box that does wonders.

 Depending on the patterns on a vintage set of Pyrex, there can be money to be made.
 Collectors go crazy over specific sets and patterns, so maybe the next time you’re at the thrift store, take a closer look at the Pyrex collection.
 Just make sure you never pick up any of these 10 things at the thrift store.